chrisvanmeer/vault-fundamentals/README.md

 # Vault Fundamentals

 This repository is to deploy a demo environment for the Vault Fundamentals training / workshop.
-For this demo environment, **a valid Vault Enterprise license key is needed** since this demo includes Enterprise features.
+To use the entire demo environment, **a valid Vault Enterprise license key is needed** since this demo includes Enterprise features.

+If you don't have a Vault Enterprise license, you can specify the `vault_binary_name` variable with the value `vault` (the default is `vault-enterprise`) in the `terraform.tfvars` file.
+Note that if you use the open source version of Vault, you cannot perform the Replication part of this demo.

 The following resources will be deployed in AWS:

 - 1 SSH key-pair